hazelcast/hazelcast/hazelcast-documentation/src/replicatedmap/TechnicalDesign.md

 is build into the system to prevent OutOfMemory situations where you put lots of data into the ReplicatedMap in a really short time.
 The delay is configurable and a value of 0 means immediate replication.
-That way you can configure the trade off between replication overhead and time for the value to be eventually consistent.
+That way you can configure the trade off between replication overhead and time for the value to be replicated.

 ** Concurrency Level **